 One of the more important aspects of an antecedent basis is its impact on the scope of a claim.
 If your invention involves two or more distinct components, each of which can be categorized into one or more categories, then a proper antecedent basis may not be sufficient.
 A good rule of thumb is that any ambiguous term should be eliminated.
 This includes “a” and “an.”
 You might even want to rewrite a particular feature of your invention to give it a clearer signal to the examiner.

 The best way to avoid Section 112 rejections is to use the most cost-effective and time-tested methods to ensure a proper antecedent basis.
 If you are unsure how to do this, consult a patent attorney, or, if you are in the market for a new patent, consider using a patent analytics service to identify any deficiencies and recommend improvements.
-This will help you to strengthen your patent against aggressive third-party scrutiny and Section 112 challenges during PGR.
+This will help you to strengthen your patent against aggressive third-party scrutiny and Section 112 challenges during Post Grant Review.
 The most important thing to remember is that you should consistently meet the legal requirements for patentability.
 If you are able to do so, you will have a leg up on your competition.
 A patent can be a valuable asset, but it is a travesty to have to pay the price of unfulfilled invention potential.

 Avoid relative and exemplary terminology

 Using relative and exemplary terminology in the right order can save you a bundle in pennies and pences.
-The best way to do this is to ask a patent agent for advice on how to avoid the dreaded tsotchaff.
+The best way to do this is to ask a patent agent for advice.
 If they are too busy to give you the straight scoop, you have no choice but to accept the blame or face the wrath of the ole lady.
 Not bad, right?
 The one thing you want to do is to be clear about when to talk to an agent, which should be done during the first interview of the day.
 This should only take a few minutes.
 The rest of your free time should be spent reading up on the latest and greatest patents and technologies.
 If you are fortunate enough to have the services of a top notch patent attorney, you will be in good hands.
 In the meantime, you have the best possible chance of being awarded the patent that will keep you from being a walking a leg.

 Avoid ambiguous claim terms